 This course provides students opportunities for analysis, synthesis, and application of critical thinking applied to decision making at all levels in an organization.
 This course equips students with critical thinking skills to identify problems utilizing rational decision making.
 Students learn to solve organizational problems and provide strategic direction based on critical thinking.

-Microeconomics is an overview course that covers how households (consumers), firms (producers), and governments interact in competitive and other markets to set prices, and determine what and how much is produced.
+Microeconomics for Business is an overview course that covers how microeconomics impacts business operations and the strategic management of the organization.
+Households (consumers), firms (producers), and governments are examined to assess how they interact in competitive and other markets to set prices, and determine what and how much is produced.
 Key concepts introduced include the role of scarcity and choice, incentives and competition, and the law of supply and demand.

-This course is an overview study of the concepts and techniques in corporate finance.
-Topics include investments, financial environment, securities markets, financial markets, financial statements and analysis, working capital management, capital budgeting, cost of capital, dividend policy, asset valuation, and decision-making.
+This course is an overview study of the concepts and techniques in finance for non-financial managers.
+The course will cover basic financial tools and principles for both small and large business.
+Topics include financial and securities markets, financial statements and analysis, capital budgeting, management, and decision-making.
 Students must have access to Microsoft Word and Microsoft Excel software.

 Pre Reqs: College Algebra(MATH110)